alexnortn/DP/README.md

 I am profoundly interesting Humanizing the front-end (the graphical interfaces, and interactive elements of technology).

+Design a series of small experiments exploring the interplay+reaction between computers+people.
+The method

 NoT && IoT || FoT;

 ==